 If you are having behavioral issues with your cat or kitten, please visit HSUS’s Cat Answer Tool for help before deciding that giving your cat up is your only option.

 The MRFRS accepts cats and kittens by appointment only from these towns: Salisbury, Newburyport, Newbury, Amesbury, West Newbury, Byfield and requests from Rowley, Merrimac, Georgetown, and Seabrook, as well as any cat originally adopted from us, and from our donors and volunteers.
-If you fall in one of these categories, please download the surrender form, fill it out COMPLETELY and then fax it back to us at 978-463-6826, or scan and email it to email@example.com and we will contact you shortly about taking the cat/kitten into the program (if the cat is owned, see below!).
+If you fall in one of these categories, please download the surrender form and Cat Owner Questionnaire (for owned cats only), fill it out COMPLETELY and then fax it back to us at 978-463-6826, or scan and email it to email@example.com and we will contact you shortly about taking the cat/kitten into the program (if the cat is owned, see below!).